pepopowitz/getting-unstuck/slides/src/01-intro.md

 when I hear in standup that someone is stuck, my ears perk up.

 Over the past few months, I've taken notes about how I and my coworkers get ourselves unstuck, and I want to share some tips with you.

-...

-My first strategy is...only kind of a strategy.